MarkRosemaker/booking-system/ReadMe.md

 To avoid confusion, I decided to use the word `course` for something that happens over several days from a certain start date until an end date.

-A `class` is then one day in a course.
+A `class` is one day in a course.
 There is one class for every day of a course.

 ### Summary